wagihmohamed/Cloud-Education/README.md

 ## The project structure.

 - This is a react app divided into :
-  Screens.
+  -Screens.
-  Components.
+  -Components.
-  mockup data.
+  -mockup data.
-  utilities functions.
+  -utilities functions.

 ## Librairies and tools used: